codio/knowledge/source/instructors/authoring/assessments/ai-assessment-generation.rst

 - The assessment generator will use the text on the current page to generate the assessment.

-- You should always review the generated assessment for correctness, including the question prompt and the button text.
+- You should always review the generated assessment for correctness, including the question prompt, button text, expected output and generated code solutions.

 - You can edit the assessment contents once they have been generated.